-162. In the economic sector the aim remains self-sufficiency, and the emphasis still lies on the development of heavy industry.
+- 32. The Seventh Congress of the Albanian Communist Party (November 1976) marked the conclusion of a five-year long period of purges against various pro-revisionist tendencies and confirmed in power the group led by the Hoxha-Shehu team that has been ruling Albania for the last thirty years.
+No major leadership changes appear likely in the next few years (except by natural causes). - 33.
+Ideology is still imbued with the classic dogmas of Stalinism.
+A personal management of power is supported by a pervasive police system, and the régime is forced to rely on a tight insulating screen to prevent politico-ideological infiltration from abroad.
+This may be expected to continue. - 34.
+In the economic sector the aim remains self-sufficiency, and the emphasis still lies on the development of heavy industry.
 Such objectives as raising the living standard and improving the consumption level are completely neglected.
 In the light of the failure of the Fifth Five-Year Plan (1971-1975) and their dissatisfaction with Chinese aid, the Albanian leaders have recognised the need to diversify the country's sources of supply and have taken steps to increase commercial ties with the West.
-These overtures towards closer economic relations with the West are likely to continue, but within strict limits, and without affecting the continuing political and ideological isolation.

-163. The recent cooling of relations with China has been caused partly by disappointment with the recent level of Chinese aid and partly by ideological differences arising from China's rapprochement with the US and, lately, Yugoslavia, its "Three Worlds" theory and its pragmatism - all elements opposite to Albanian ideology and policies.
+These overtures towards closer economic relations with the West are likely to continue, but within strict limits, and without affecting the continuing political and ideological isolation. - 35.
+The recent cooling of relations with China has been caused partly by disappointment with the recent level of Chinese aid and partly by ideological differences arising from China's rapprochement with the US and, lately, Yugoslavia, its "Three Worlds" theory and its pragmatism all elements opposite to Albanian ideology and policies.
 A complete break, however, does not appear likely, because it would run contrary to the national interests of both countries.

-164. So long as Hoxha remains the leader, no rapprochement with Moscow appears conceivable.
+36. So long as Hoxha remains the leader, no rapprochement with Moscow appears conceivable.
 After Hoxha, it is too difficult to venture into forecasts.
-The only certain thing is that a return of Albania into the fold of Moscow - a development which the Soviet Union would no doubt foster by all means - would have a destabilising effect in the Balkan area and the Mediterranean.
-The first consequence would be a serious danger to Yugoslavia, whose southern regions would be surrounded by two allies of the Soviet Union - Bulgaria and Albania - both claiming rights over those territories (Albania over Kossovo).
+The only certain thing is that a return of Albania into the fold of Moscow - a development which the Soviet Union would no doubt foster by all means - would have a destabilising effect in the Balkan area and the The first consequence would be a serious danger Mediterranean. to Yugoslavia, whose southern regions would be surrounded by two allies of the Soviet Union - Bulgaria and Albania - both claiming rights over those territories (Albania over Kossovo).
 On a broader plane, the likely appearance of bases and support sites for the Soviet fleet in the Otranto Canal would ominously imbalance the situation in the Mediterranean.

-ANNEX II to ISD/165(Final)
+ANNEX II to ISD/165(Revised)

-NOTES TO THE REPORT ON THE AIMS AND TRENDS OF SOVIET FOREIGN POLICIES
+ASPECTS OF THE AIMS AND TRENDS OF SOVIET FOREIGN POLICIES